 Step-parent adoptions may involve termination of parental rights on one party’s behalf – our lawyers can explain this in more detail.

-Home studies in step-parent adoptions are not required unless the court orders one.
+Generally, step-parent adoptions do not require home studies unless the court orders one.

 If the court does order a home study, it can be completed by an Independent Practitioner (IP) who is hired and paid for by the step-parent.